 The SX-EW processing plant produces copper cathode, and the metal is delivered from the Kounrad site by rail and sea to the end customers, predominantly in Turkey.

 CAML acquired an interest in the Kounrad project in 2007.
 The original agreement was a 60/40 joint venture and, in May 2014, the Company completed the acquisition of the remaining 40% of the project.

 Having raised $60 million at IPO in September 2010, we completed construction of the Kounrad SX-EW copper plant in 2012, on schedule and US$9m below budget.
 The plant began producing copper in late April 2012.

-Since operations on the Eastern Dumps commenced, we have increased our annual production each year and have now produced over 54,000 tonnes of copper cathode.
+Since operations on the Eastern Dumps commenced, we increased our annual production each year until 2016, began leaching the Western Dumps in 2017 and have now produced over 100,000 tonnes of copper cathode.
 Our production has consistently been in the lowest quartile of the global copper cash cost curve.

 In May 2015, we completed our Kounrad Stage 1 Expansion, on schedule and under budget, which involved increasing the PLS handling facilities, boiler capacity and copper plating capacity.

 Our Stage 2 Expansion project into the Western Dumps is now also complete, with first copper production delivered from this area in Q2 2017.
 Both expansion project were funded internally from cash generated from Kounrad.

 LIFE OF OPERATION

 TONNES OF COPPER

 Kounrad JORC (2012) Mineral Resource Estimate, June 2017